 If the court has deemed the appeal to be ill-founded then it is possible to lodge an appeal with the highest court regarding study finance related matters: the Central Appeals Tribunal (in Dutch: Centrale Raad van Beroep).
 Court proceedings with the CRvB are very similar to lower court proceedings.
 However, a case with the CRvB takes much longer.

 Have you received a negative decision from DUO or has your objection been rejected?
-Send the decision to one of our education lawyers and we can provide you with free advice.
-Email us at: email@example.com, or call: +31 (0) 30 214 51 50.
+Send the decision to one of our education specialists and we can provide you with free advice.
+Email us at: firstname.lastname@example.org, or call: +31 (0) 30 214 51 50.